Kazeemakeem/Resume/README.md

 # Resume
-My resume formatted with HTML5 and CSS3
+My resume formatted with HTML5 and CSS3 to create developers impression.